Errol Nolan wins gold in 200m and 400m for third year in a row

 Houston to host two indoor meets

-Leroy Burrell enters his 14th season as head coach at the University of Houston.
+Leroy Burrell enters his 16th season as head coach at the University of Houston.
 A former world record holder in the 100 meters and a former student-athlete, Burrell is one of the nation's premier coaches.
-In the decade that Burrell has been at the helm, Houston has added 39 NCAA All-Americans and a combined 19 Conference USA Team Championships to the record books.
-He was named the 2008 Indoor Men's Coach of the Year after leading the men to their ninth indoor team title.
-In recognition of his outstanding career as a world-class sprinter and collegiate coach, Burrell was recently inducted into the Philadelphia Sports Hall of Fame.
+In over a decade of Burrell's leadership, Houston has added 64 NCAA All-Americans and a combined 27 Conference USA Team Championships to the record books.
+He has been named C-USA Coach of the Year 23 times.
+In recognition of his outstanding career as a world-class sprinter and collegiate coach, Burrell was inducted into the Philadelphia Sports Hall of Fame in 2008.

 In his first season, he coached the C-USA Indoor and Outdoor Athletes of the Year, Anthony Authorlee and Dennis Darling.
 Authorlee was named the 1999 C-USA Outdoor Athlete of the Year after winning the 100-meter and 200-meter dashes.
 His victory marked the first time that the Cougars had a conference 100-meter champion since 1993.